 Grooming an Alaskan Malamute can sometimes be a time-consuming task and so we are regularly asked whether shaving is an option to make maintenance easier.
 Other owners simply want to know whether shaving can help an Alaskan Malamute to stay cool during warmer, summer months, but can you shave an Alaskan Malamute?

 We want to make it clear that shaving an Alaskan Malamute should only be done as a last resort and in these cases, you should consult either a vet or a groomer for guidance.

 Read the four reasons why you should not shave an Alaskan Malamute below to make sure you aren’t about to make a permanent mistake!

 An Alaskan Malamute’s coat is very important for the breed’s survival.
-It is a thick, double-layered coat that has specially evolved to help Malamute’s regulate their temperature.
+It is a thick, double-layered coat that has specially evolved to help Malamutes regulate their temperature.

 The layer of fur closest to the skin is known as the undercoat and it acts as insulation.
 It is dense and fluffy, and it traps a layer of air next to the Malamute’s skin.

 Not only does this insulation keep Malamutes nice and warm, but it also helps to keep them cool when needed!
 Don’t get us wrong – Alaskan Malamutes are still not the best-suited dogs for living in hot countries.

 You might think that shaving them will provide them relief from warm weather, but you are actually making it far harder for them to cope!

 You will find that need a lot more assistance from you to help regulate their temperature, which may require constant supervision to prevent them from overheating or becoming too cold.

 Shaving your Alaskan Malamute will, of course, leave their skin exposed to the elements.

-Alaskan Malamutes are known for having particularly sensitive skin which we think is because their skin is typically well guarded by their coats.
+Alaskan Malamutes are known for having particularly sensitive skin which is because their skin is typically well guarded by their coats.

 The most likely issue you will encounter is sunburn.
 We all know that Alaskan Malamutes love to be outdoors, whether that’s to go on long walks or simply to snooze in the grass.

 Normally, a Malamute would be able to withstand icy temperatures and winds easily, but without their coats, they can become ill.
 Once again, you will need to make sure they are wrapped up before bracing the cold.

-Hopefully you will see that shaving a Malamute often causes more stress than it saves.
+Hopefully, you will see that shaving a Malamute often causes more stress than it saves.
 If you’re thinking of shaving a Malamute to save them from the heat, remember that they will still need to be wrapped up anyway!

 Not many people realise that once you shave an Alaskan Malamute’s coat, it will usually grow back irregularly.